 Our product range is comprised of around 60% hard goods, for example drinkware, writing instruments, stationery, office products and tech accessories, and 40% soft goods, including apparel, bags, towels and blankets.

-Currently, 4imprint has around 1,200 permanent staff, 1,150 of whom are based in Oshkosh, Wisconsin, in the USA.
-The remainder are located in either Manchester or London in the UK.
+At December 2022 4imprint had around 1,400 permanent staff, 1,355 of whom were based in Oshkosh, Wisconsin, in the USA.
+The remainder were located in either Manchester or London in the UK.
 In addition, temporary workers are used, to a seasonal peak of around 100.

 Our staff, whether directly employed by a 4imprint Group entity or engaged through a long-term temporary agency partner, are not in any category that is generally seen to be vulnerable to modern slavery in the UK or in the USA.
 Our focus with regard to slavery and human trafficking is, therefore, primarily directed towards our supply chain.

 Our Supply Chain

 We are acutely aware that our supply chain is long and often complex, extending far beyond our domestic supply base.

 4imprint outsources all product manufacturing and most product decoration/imprinting.
 Our tier 1 suppliers are predominantly domestic, (USA, Canada, UK, EU, Mexico).
 These suppliers typically take care of overseeing the manufacture, importing, inventory management and imprinting of the product with our customer’s logo, name or message, enabling 4imprint to ship thousands of individually customised orders on a daily basis.

 Our domestic tier 1 suppliers, in turn, purchase most of their blank inventory from tier 2 manufacturers of the base product who may be located around the globe.
 China and the USA represent the dominant countries of tier 2 manufacture, together accounting for around 75% of our products.
 Products may also originate in Central America, South and East Asia, and a small amount from African markets.